tasmota/docs/docs/Lights.md

 <br clear="right"/>

+!!! danger
->[!DANGER] Some lights have limited power supply that do not allow all channels to be at full power at the same time.
+    Some lights have limited power supply that do not allow all channels to be at full power at the same time.
 Be careful not to burn out your light if you force all channels via `Color` or [**RGB and White Split**](#rgb-and-white-split)

 ### Independent PWM Channels